 Abdominal aortic aneurysm (AAA) screening appointments have now started to resume.
 We have made several changes in line with national guidance and we will be offering reduced clinics until further notice.
 Thank you for your understanding at this difficult time.
 If you require any further information, please do not hesitate to contact us on 01205 445801.

 Abdominal aortic aneurysm (AAA)

 The NHS Abdominal aortic aneurysm (AAA) screening programme was introduced across England and the implementation began in March 2009.
 Lincolnshire was one of the latest areas to start screening in 2012/13.
 The screening test is very quick, painless and reliable.

-What is an Abdominal Aortic Aneurysm (AAA)?
+What is an abdominal aortic aneurysm (AAA)?

 Who is invited for AAA screening?

-All men are offered an appointment for screening in the year they turn 65.
-However men over the age of 65 who have not yet been seen are welcome to self-refer for an appointment.
+AAA screening is offered to men during the screening year (1 April to 31 March) that they turn 65.
+Men aged 65 and over are most at risk of AAAs, and screening can help spot a swelling in the aorta at an early stage.
 Men are six times more likely than women to suffer from an AAA.
 95% of ruptured AAA’s occur in men aged 65 and over.

 Who is excluded?